MA in Preservation Studies

 Major Project

-Students will also complete a major project, generally undertaken as a capstone in the final semester of the program.
+Students will also complete a major project, generally undertaken as a capstone in the final term of the program.
 The project is tailored to complement the student’s coursework and career goals and provide evidence to prospective employers of the student’s interests and competence.
 The project can include survey and National Register listing, historic structure reports, preservation plans, design guidelines, economic feasibility studies, or community development reports.
 Most projects build upon work begun in earlier coursework, directed studies, or internships.

 Internship